 The interviewer, John Freeman, thought Evelyn Waugh was being unnecessarily tetchy when he questioned him on Face to Face.
-Yet, by today’s standards, Waugh seems positively chummy—which only confirms how brash the art of interviewing has become.
+Yet, by today’s standards, Waugh seems positively chummy—which perhaps confirms how brash the art of interviewing has become.
 Waugh’s biographer, Selina Hastings, thought Waugh adopted a “pose of world-weary boredom,” which (at times) is apparent.
-However, I thought Freeman seemed far too preoccupied with asking the questions he had prepped beforehand, often moving onto the next subject without actually listening to what Waugh said.
+However, I thought Freeman was far too preoccupied with sticking to his scripted questions, often moving onto the next subject without having actually listening to what Waugh said.

-Interestingly, Waugh knew he was in for a grilling from former politician Freeman, and he wrote to a mutual friend, Labour MP, Tom Driberg to get some inside skinny on his interlocutor—it wasn’t needed, as Waugh (with the look of “an exhausted rogue jollied up by drink’) easily batted the majority of Freeman’s questions.
+Interestingly, Waugh knew he was in for a grilling from former politician Freeman, and wrote to a mutual friend, Labour MP, Tom Driberg to get some inside skinny on his interlocutor—it wasn’t needed, as Waugh (with the look of “an exhausted rogue jollied up by drink”) easily batted the majority of Freeman’s questions out of the boundary.

-Waugh was one of the greatest authors of the twentieth century (Brideshead Revisited, Scoop, Vile Bodies, and A Handful of Dust) and his brilliant career covered his move from being an atheist, radical, and one of the bright, young people, to a (strangely) devout Catholic, olde school Tory and country squire.
-Though Freeman never fully gets Waugh to explain how and why this happened, there are many memorable moments in this interview (the discussion on his nervous breakdown and the writing of The Ordeal of Gilbert Pinfold), several of which (unintentionally) reveal more about Freeman than perhaps he intended.
+Waugh was one of (if not) the greatest author(s) of the twentieth century (Brideshead Revisited, Scoop, Vile Bodies, and A Handful of Dust), his brilliant career covered his move from atheist, radical, and one of the bright, young people, to devout Catholic, olde school Tory and country squire.
+Though Freeman never fully gets Waugh to explain how and why this happened, there are many memorable moments in this interview (for example the discussion on his nervous breakdown and the writing of The Ordeal of Gilbert Pinfold being one), and several which (unintentionally) reveal more about Freeman than perhaps he intended.
 One gem, is Waugh’s disarming response to Freeman’s prodding over criticism.